danik4985/cesilc/README.md

 - Compilation to mac and shitdows binaries isn't tested.
 In case it doesnt work, compile to c source and use your compiler to compile that.
 (And report it to issues).
 - To compile to binaries, you need to have `gcc` installed.
 - If you encounter any problems, please report them in the *issues* tab.
+- If you enjoy this project, I would be very happy if you starred it (so that more people see it.) ⭐

 <!-- Why does git hate me?? -->